 Here's a quick rundown on steps to take to open a bar.
-You can also review our restaurant business plan for more information.
+You can also review our restaurant business plan template for more information.

-1. Pub Licence
+1. Business Licence

-How to Get a Pub Licence
+How to Get a Premises Licence

 Contact your local licensing authority or council to confirm the specific requirements, procedures, and application forms.